 How to Make Pita Chips

+- Season the pitas.
+Kosher salt and whatever spices you like.
+I used Za'atar today.
+(Za'atar is a blend of Mediterranean wild thyme and toasted sesame seeds.
+Check out this article-->what is za'atar and how to use it.)
 You can season your pita chips however you want.
 In the mood for Moroccan?
 Try Ras El Hanout.
 Want more of an Italian vibe?
 Try a combination of oregano and dry parsley flakes.
 (Note: There is not a right or wrong flavor combo, but be sure to use spices and dry herbs as opposed to pastes or or fresh herbs.)

 1. What kind of pita is best for pita chips?
 You can use any kind of pita you like.
 I prefer pocket pitas that you can split at the seam in halves so that you have a thinner layer to work with.
 But there are some thick pitas, lavish, or even naan that you can use to make thicker chips that have more substance to stand to your dips.
 You'll just want to adjust the cooking time to make sure they get enough color and crisp.

-3. Let the pita chips cool completely before serving or storing.
+4. Let the pita chips cool completely before serving or storing.
 Do not cover them or put them in storage containers until they are have completely cooled.
 As they cool, they will get even crisper and become more sturdy to stand up to your roasted red pepper hummus!

-4. How to store pita chips?
-Once they are cool, you can store pita chips in airtight containers at room temperature for 3 days or so.
-I’ve seen it noted that you can store them for up to a week.
-That may be fine, but in my experience, for fresher, best-tasting pita chips, 3 days is better.
+Once they have completely cooled, you can store pita chips in an airtight containers at room temperature for 3 days and up to 1 week.
+In my experience, for fresher, best-tasting pita chips, 3 days is better.
 (Honestly, these are addictive, they've never lasted this long in my house!)